rohanpansare/Hotel_App/README.md

 1) Retrofit and OkHttp3 for REST API calls (GET and POST)
 2) Jetpack Compose for UI
-3) Navigation Compose for navigating between screens
+3) Navigation with Compose for navigating between screens

 <h2> Screenshots </h2>